samcabano/python_fundamentals/README.md

             result = result + key[index]
     return result
 ```
 While each example effectively encrypts or decrypts a string, the use of strings allowed more flexibility in changing the key or accepting a user input of a key.
 Therefore, I found this code to be an improvement on the previous strategies.
-Because of this experience, I was able to include my improved code in later projects.
+Because of this experience, I feel my Password Manager is better formulated than older pieces because it contains improved code over the course of learning more Python techniques.
+For this reason, I feel my earlier pieces can be enhanced and expanded upon.

 Altogether, Python has proven to be a straightforward and easy-to-use programming languange.
 In my opinion, it is equally, if not more, versatile and comprehensive than prior languages I have learned.
-My most recent and strongest piece, my Password Manager, is different from weaker and older pieces because it contains code that has been improved upon over the course of learning more Python techniques.
-For this reason, I feel my earlier pieces can be improved and expanded upon.

 <p align="center">
   <a href="https://samcabano.github.io/cabano-profile/">Return to ABOUT ME</a>